Tahiti: Later 19th century

-During the same period about a thousand Chinese, mainly Cantonese, were recruited at the request of a plantation owner in Tahiti, William Stewart, to work on the great cotton plantation at Atimaono.
-When the enterprise resulted in bankruptcy in 1873, some Chinese workers returned to their country, but a large number stayed in Tahiti and mixed with the population.
+During the same period, about a thousand Chinese, mainly Cantonese, were recruited at the request of a plantation owner in Tahiti, William Stewart, to work on the great cotton plantation at Atimaono.
+When the enterprise went bankrupt in 1873, some Chinese workers returned to their country, but many stayed in Tahiti and integrated into the local population.

-In 1866 the district councils were formed, elected, which were given the powers of the traditional hereditary chiefs.
-In the context of the republican assimilation, these councils tried their best to protect the traditional way of life of the local people, which was threatened by European influence.
+In 1866, the district councils were formed and elected, and given the powers of the traditional hereditary chiefs.
+In the context of republican assimilation, these councils sought to protect the traditional way of life of local people, which was threatened by European influence.